SummaryRead the full fact sheet

 Women's age and fertility

 A woman is born with all the eggs she is going to have in her lifetime.
 Her eggs age with her, decreasing in quality and quantity.
-This is why age is the single most important factor affecting a .
-While and having a healthy baby, it does not override the effects of age on a woman 's fertility.
+Age is the single most important factor affecting a .
+While and having a healthy baby, it doesn 't override the effects of age on a woman 's fertility.

-can overcome age-related infertility.
+It's a common misconception that can overcome the effects of age on fertility.
 A woman's age also affects the chance of success with IVF.
-The chance of a live birth resulting from one IVF cycle for women of different ages in 2014 in Australia and New Zealand is illustrated.
+In Australia, the chance of a live birth from one complete IVF cycle (which includes all fresh and frozen-thawed embryo transfers following one ovarian stimulation) is about: